 new features that make the daily work with the CMS faster and easier.

-Our target group is all TYPO3 users ranging from full service agencies
+Our target group is all TYPO3 users ranging from full service

 over freelancers to end users with editorial access.

 Free software's motto is: free as in "free speech,"

 To be able to free their mind as well and work independently and creatively developers need the help

 of sponsors to make a living.